Philadelphia (village), New York

 Philadelphia is a village in Jefferson County, New York, United States.
 The population was 1,252 at the 2010 census, down from 1,519 in 2000.

 The village is in the town of Philadelphia and is northeast of Watertown.
 It is also just northwest of Fort Drum.

-The village contains a "Quaker Cemetery", and its summer festival is called "Quaker Days".
+The village contains a "Quaker Cemetery".

 History

 The current village was formerly "Friends Settlement" and "Benezet".
 It was settled by Quakers.

 Philadelphia was incorporated as a village in 1872.

 Philadelphia holds the December record low temperature for New York state of -47 F.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.3 sqkm, all land.

 The village is located on U.S. Route 11 at the junction with New York State Route 26.
 US-11 leads southwest 17 mi to Watertown, the Jefferson county seat, and northeast 18 mi to Gouverneur.
 NY-26 leads northwest 18 mi to Alexandria Bay on the St. Lawrence River.

 The Indian River runs through the center of the village.